tiffehr/collaboration-capstone/docs/README.md

 </div>

 TK written desciption of the shorthand in the diagram above.
 Links to sources.
 Links to examples.

+### Applying "Types of Wins"

+TK why applying the framework helps "prove" a pitch and focus your presentation into something that's crafted to approve easy stuff and maintain focus on the harder parts.

 [ _[Summary](https://tiffehr.com/collaboration-capstone/)_ | _[Roadmap](https://tiffehr.com/collaboration-capstone/roadmap.html)_ | _[Types of Wins](https://tiffehr.com/collaboration-capstone/types-of-wins.html)_ ]